 4. Run your graph in production

 Great job for making it this far!
-We’ve already learned how to build a graph API with Apollo, connect it to REST and SQL data sources, and send GraphQL queries.
+We’ve already learned how to build a GraphQL API with Apollo, connect it to REST and SQL data sources, and send GraphQL queries.
 Now that we’ve completed building our graph, it’s finally time to deploy it! 🎉

-An Apollo graph API can be deployed to any cloud service, such as Heroku, AWS Lambda, or Netlify.
+An Apollo GraphQL API can be deployed to any cloud service, such as Heroku, AWS Lambda, or Netlify.
 In this tutorial, we’ll deploy our graph API to Zeit Now.
 You will need to create a Now account in order to follow these steps.
 If you haven’t already created an Apollo Engine account, you will need to sign up for one.

 Publish your schema to Engine

 In a production application, you should set up this publishing script as part of your CI workflow.
 For now, we will run a script in our terminal that uses the Apollo CLI to publish our schema to Engine.

 Get an Engine API key